Bioconductor/BioC2020/docs/index.md

 - June 30: Deadline for travel and caregiver awards
 - July 1: Deadline for late posters and for __Birds of a Feather__ meetings
 - July 6: Notification of decision for travel and caregiver awards
 - July 10: Notification of decision for late posters
 - July 10: Last day of early registration
 - July 27-31: BioC2020 Meeting

+-->

+The call for abstracts/applications for talks, early posters is closed.
+Call for scholarships remains open and will waive the virtual registration fee.

+- June 1:  [Registration] (https://datasciences.eventsmart.com/events/bioc2020/) Opens for virtual Bioc2020
+- June 15: Deadline for nominations to the [Bioconductor Awards 2020](https://tinyurl.com/biocawards2020)
+- June 30: Deadline for [scholarships](./scholarships.md) and [caregiver](./caregiver-awards.md) awards
+- July 1:  Deadline for late posters and for __Birds of a Feather__ meetings
+- July 6:  Notification of decision for scholarships and caregiver awards
+- July 10: Notification of decision for late posters
+- July 10: Last day of early registration
+- July 27-31: BioC2020 Meeting